Aman-Bollam/Prosperity4/README.md

 - Used backtesting workflows to compare strategy performance across trading days
 - Organized round-specific strategy files, research scripts, and market data
 - Tested strategies using both standard and Monte Carlo-style backtesting workflows
-- Placed in the top 12.5% as an IMC Prosperity 4 finalist through iterative strategy development and backtesting

 ## Tech Stack